aritraroy/UltimateAndroidReference/README.md

 * [Ryan Harter](https://twitter.com/rharter) - Freelance Android Developer, Google Developer Expert, community leader
 * [Tor Norbye](https://twitter.com/tornorbye) - Tor Norbye is the tech lead for Android Studio at Google
 * [Ty](https://twitter.com/tsmith) - Android at @Uber Dev Platform - Google Developer Expert - @specializedtype investor - @sfaug and @droidconsf organizer - ex @twitter @fabric @evernote @zagat

+### :heart: Found this project useful?
+If you found this project useful, then please consider giving it a :star: on Github and sharing it with your friends via social media.

 ## Project Maintained By